edubart/nelua-lang/docs/pages/overview.md

 Like in lua strings are immutable, this make the semantics similar to lua and allows the compiler to use deferred reference counting instead of garbage collector for managing strings memory improving the application performance.
-If the programmer want's a mutable string he can always implement his own string object.
+If the programmer wants a mutable string he can always implement his own string object.